trojal/rozero-notes/dev-notes/en/36-2018-05-09-may-23-update-notice.md

 #### Venom Splasher

-No only costs a Red Gemstone.
+No longer costs a Red Gemstone.
 Loses area of effect.
 Damage is slightly increased.
 The higher the skill level, the lower the cooldown.

 | Level | ATK | Cooldown |
 |---|---|---|